By-Laws

 Policy Statement:

 The purpose of the Lewisboro Library is to provide access to a wide variety of materials and services in a comfortable setting to meet the information, education and cultural enrichment needs of all residents of Lewisboro.
 The Board of Trustees is authorized to establish rules and regulations for the protection of Library resources, patrons, staff and the physical building and facilities.
-The Library Director is authorized and directed by the Board of Trustees of the Lewisboro Library to interpret and enforce these rules and regulations, referred to as the Library’s Code of Conduct, which have been established for all Library Users – children, young adults and adults:
+The Library Director is authorized and directed by the Board of Trustees of the Lewisboro Library to interpret and enforce these rules and

 In general, behavior that violates the law, behavior that interferes with the use and enjoyment of the Library by others, and behavior that interferes with Library employees in the performance of their duties, is prohibited.